-TRL created a virtual whiteboard (an example is shown in Appendix A) designed for UKRLG and associated sub-boards to collaborate and share feedback on the current CoP and the options for the update to the document.
-The whiteboard focused on the following topics.
+TRL created a 'virtual whiteboard' (An example is shown in Appendix A) designed for UKRLG and associated sub-boards to collaborate and share feedback on the current CoP and the options for the update to the document.
+The whiteboard focused on the following topics:

-Feedback on the current CoP

-- What aspects of the current CoP do you think work well and why? - Which areas of the current CoP do you think need improvement or updating?
-Why? - High-level approach of the CoP risk based vs prescriptive level of condition.
-Comments on preferred approach.

-Updates and changes

-- What new subject areas, technologies or practices should be included in the updated CoP? - Comment on sections or documents that are no longer needed and should be deleted. - Any new references that should be included in an updated CoP.

-Implementation and adoption

-- What challenges do you think organisations face when implementing the current Cop? - What prevents a wider implementation of the CoP? - What would make it easier to adopt and implement the CoP? - How could the CoP's content be presented to increase adoption? - What tools and resources (e.g. case studies, toolkits) should be included in an updated CoP?
+- Feedback on the current CoP - O What aspects of the current CoP do you think work well and why? - Which areas of the current CoP do you think need improvement or updating?
+Why? - High level approach of the CoP risk based vs prescriptive level of condition.
+Comments on preferred approach - Updates and changes - What new subject areas, technologies or practices should be included in the update CoP? - Comment on sections/documents that are no longer need and should be deleted? - O Any new references that should be included in an updated CoP? - Implementation and adoption - What challenges do you think organisations face when implementing the current CoP? - O What prevents a wider implementation of the CoP? - O What would make it easier to adopt and implement the CoP? - O How could the CoP's content be presented to increase adoption? - What tools / resources (e.g. case studies.
+Toolkits) should be included in an updated Cop? - Anything else? - Any further comments or suggestions regarding the update of the CoP?

-Anything else?

-Any further comments or suggestions regarding the update of the CoP.

 TRL joined meetings of the boards and sub-boards of UKRLG and facilitated sessions to support completion of the whiteboard.
-Attendees were able to add sticky notes under each question with their thoughts and feedback.
-There was then discussion on some of the topics raised.
-The whiteboards remained open after the session for attendees to add additional thoughts later.
-TRL facilitated sessions with the following boards and sub-boards and their views are summarised below.
+Attendees were able to add 'sticky notes' under each question with their thoughts and feedback.
+There was then some discussion around some of the topics raised.
+The whiteboards remained open after the session for attendees to add additional thoughts at a later date.
+TRL facilitated sessions with the following boards / sub boards and their views are summarised below: